siongui/paligo/README.rst

 The Pali dictionary has more than 200K+ words, and each words has its webpage.
 So totally there are 200K+ symlinks pointing to the root *index.html*.
-We can create symlinks on Travis CI build, and Travis CI can deploy to GitHub Pages after build success without problem.
+Symbolic links are created on Travis CI build, and Travis CI can deploy to GitHub Pages after build success without problem.
 But after I add sub-sites for *en_US*, *zh_TW*, *vi_VN*, and *fr_FR*, Travis CI cannot successfully deploy to GitHub Pages after build success.
 This is because each sub-sites also has 200K+ pages,